h1

-2. Guest Speakers
+2. Guest speakers

 During the semester we will be joined by a range of guest speakers.
 Each one has significant experience of this module – some have been students on it and then returned to share their knowledge – all have contributed significantly to the development of the content.
 They will add depth to the theme of the class they join and lead the discussion in interesting ways.
 Some of them will also join us for your Team Project presentation at the end of the semester.
 It is not possible for all of them to join us every semester due to other commitments but they will all do their best to make themselves available.

-James is owner and practitioner in applied online collaboration.
+James Neville is owner and practitioner in applied online collaboration.
 His specialties include systems analysis, social media, team operation, and multimedia composition.
-His online avatar is Sitearm and his research focus is the nature of virtual environments in human expression.
+His online avatar is Sitearm Madonna and his research focus is the nature of virtual environments in human expression.

 Sitearm’s company, Development One LLC (Texas), is an independent consultancy specializing in online presence, which he defines as ‘the state of being instantly, digitally, synchronously, available’.
 James maintains multiple relationships with technology providers and users, focusing on hybrid use of VR/AR/MR/XR virtual environments, gear, applications, and practices.